jordles/notes/System Analyst.md

     **Preparation of end-users with training and documentation (other support); Compatibility Testing is necessary to ensure that the new functionality is compatible with the live environment**

 Waterfall has the following phases: Planning, Execution, Implementation, Closure

+# Software Development Hierarchy

+[ SDLC ] — the process of building software
+        ↓
+[ Methodology ] — mindset (e.g., Agile, Waterfall)
+        ↓
+[ Framework ] — practical structure (e.g., Scrum, Kanban)
+        ↓
+[ Tools ] — how you carry it out (e.g., Jira, Trello, Gantt)

+🧪 Example:
+Let’s say your team is:
+Using Agile (methodology),
+Following the Scrum framework (sprints, roles),
+Managing work in Jira (tool).

+# SDLC

+### **==The General Process==**
+> What steps should happen to build software?

+Its a generic structured life cycle - providing a guideline for every phase for software project.
+Think of it like a roadmap, blueprint, or recipe.

+# Framework

+### **==The Practical Toolbox==**

+> How do we actually carry out those steps in a practical way?
+Using what tools?

+A framework provides:
+- Roles
+- Rituals / Activities
+- Artifacts
+- Rules

+Some frameworks include:
+- Scrum
+- Kanban

+Tools used to support/carry out these frameworks include:
+- Jira
+- Trello
+- Asana
+- GitHub
+- Gantt Chart